xi-project/zf-boilerplate/README.md

 ### Setting up acceptance tests

-Acceptance tests run with APPLICATION_ENV=testing.
+Acceptance tests run with `APPLICATION_ENV=testing`.
 They need a separate vhost and a separate database.
 The database can be configured in `application.ini`, but the vhost must be configured manually.

 Add a configuration like the following to apache.